Cordite: Cordite RDB

-During World War I acetone was in short supply in Great Britain, and a new experimental form was developed for use by the Royal Navy.
+During World War I, acetone was in short supply in Great Britain, and a new experimental form was developed for use by the Royal Navy.
 This was Cordite RDB (= Research Department formula B); which was 52% collodion, 42% nitroglycerin and 6% petroleum jelly.
 It was produced at HM Factory, Gretna; and the Royal Navy Cordite Factory, Holton Heath.

 Acetone for the cordite industry during late World War I was eventually produced through the efforts of Dr. Chaim Weizmann, considered to be the father of industrial fermentation.
 While a lecturer at Manchester University Weizmann discovered how to use bacterial fermentation to produce large quantities of many desired substances.
 He used the bacterium Clostridium acetobutylicum (the so-called Weizmann organism) to produce acetone.
 Weizmann transferred the rights to the manufacture of acetone to the Commercial Solvents Corporation in exchange for royalties.
 After the Shell Crisis of 1915 during World War I, he was director of the British Admiralty Laboratories from 1916 until 1919.

 Cordite RDB was later found to become unstable if stored too long.

 Cordite SC

-Research on solvent-free Cordite RDB continued primarily on the addition of stabilizers, which led to the type commonly used in World War II as the main naval propellant.
-In Great Britain this was known as Cordite SC (= Solventless Cordite).
+Research on solvent-free Cordite RDB technologically extremely similar to ballistite continued primarily on the addition of stabilizers, which was based on German RP C/12 propellant featuring significant amounts of centralite (Called "carbamite" in British parlance) and led to the type commonly used in World War II as the main naval propellant.
+In Great Britain this was known as Cordite SC (= Solventless Cordite), and it required production facilities separate from classical cordite.

 Cordite SC was produced in different shapes and sizes, so the particular geometry of Cordite SC was indicated by the use of letters or numbers, or both, after the SC.
 For example, SC followed by a number was rod-shaped cord, with the number representing the diameter in thousandths of an inch.
 "SC T" followed by two sets of numbers indicated tubular propellant, with the numbers representing the two diameters in thousandths.

 Two-inch (approximately 50 mm) and three-inch (approximately 75 mm) diameter, rocket Cordite SC charges were developed in great secrecy before World War II for anti-aircraft purposes—the so-called Z batteries, using 'Unrotated Projectiles'.

 Great Britain changed to metric units in the 1960s, so there was a discontinuity in the propellant geometry numbering system.